mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/index.md

 ## Before you begin:

-You will already need to have run `konvoy up` with the Kommander addon deployed.
+You need to have run `konvoy up` with the Kommander addon deployed.
 You should be looking at the Kommander UI.
 If you are creating a cluster with a cloud partner (Azure, AWS), you will need to configure your [infrastructure provider](/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/).
 If you are planning on attaching more than one cluster, make sure to enter in your valid [license](/ksphere/kommander/1.1.0-beta/licensing/).